cromarty/ttsprojects/raspberry-pi/libpiespeak/libtests/test02/README.md

-## testlib02 ##
+## Third Library Test ##

-This version of the test-harness is the first which tests the producer/consumer matched pair of functions.
+This version of the test-harness calls espeak to render a single sentence of text.

-In this code the producer is a function in testlib.c and the consumer is the ringbuffer consumer thread in the library.
+As espeak returns the TTS PCM to the program it submits the data to the consumer thread in the library.

-The producer function in testlib.c reads from a raw PCM file in chunks and writes the data into the ring buffer.

-The consumer thread in the library reads the data from the ring buffer in chunks and submits the data for rendering on the GPU via the OMX IL library code.
+This is the first incremental test that actually calls espeak for text-to-speech rendering.